-The failure rate for the FemCap is 14 percent in women who have never given birth and 29 percent for those who have had a vaginal delivery.
+According to Planned Parenthood, the failure rate for the FemCap is 14% in people who have never given birth and 29% for those who have had a vaginal delivery.

 Spermicides are placed in the vagina before sexual intercourse to stop sperm from entering the uterus.
 They are available in creams, gels, and suppositories.

-4. Male and female condoms
+Male and female condoms